Adrianapip/Influenza_17-18/README.md

 Worrying about the flu is a valid concern - and as mother of small children, I've never thought twice about getting our shots.
 Afterall, the vaccine is currently our only technology for defense.

-But why is our only technology still somewhat faulty?
+But why is the technology still faulty?
 Influeza was discovered early in the last century.
 The vaccine was created around the time of WWII.

 ### **Why, in modern times, do we still have to wonder every season about the flu vaccine’s efficacy?**